akrajguru/Distributed_FSystem/README.md

 It is based on the famous research paper by Robbert van Renesse and Fred B. Schneider https://www.cs.cornell.edu/home/rvr/papers/OSDI04.pdf

-It makes use of grpc to interact with other replicas in the chain Zookeeper is used to determine the predecessor or successor or whether the current replica is a head or a tail.
+It makes use of grpc to interact with other replicas in the chain.
+Zookeeper is used to determine the predecessor or successor or whether the current replica is a head or a tail.